Australia–France relations: Treaties

 A significant number of Australia–France bilateral treaties include: treaties concerning the war and its aftermath, science, defence, taxation, trade, extradition, and the Antarctic.
-The April 2016 purchase of submarines from France is also part of a treaty.
-This purchase is expected to be cancelled after Australia, the United States and the United Kingdom entered on 15 September 2021 into the AUKUS security pact, which also involves acquisition by Australia of nuclear powered submarines.
+The April 2016 purchase of submarines from France was also part of a treaty.
+This purchase was cancelled after Australia, the United States and the United Kingdom entered on 15 September 2021 into the AUKUS security pact, which also involves acquisition by Australia of nuclear powered submarines.

+Transport links

+In July 2024, Australia's flag carrier Qantas launched flights from Sydney to Paris via Perth.
+The Perth to Paris leg is the world's sixth-longest flight and is the only nonstop service between Australia and France.